-This lemon chicken tray bake with thyme is delicious, requires minimal effort and works perfectly as a weeknight dinner.
+This lemon and thyme chicken tray bake is delicious, requires minimal effort and works perfectly as a weeknight dinner.

 Oven baked chicken thighs are amazing for two reasons.
 The crispy skin that forms when roasted over a longer period of time and the succulent meat that becomes intensely flavoured due to it’s fat content and being on the bone.